vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 - `flex-shrink`
 - `flex-basis`

-It is defined as follows:
+It is defined like this:

 ```css
 flex: flex-grow flex-shrink flex-basis;